 - Get stuck during birth.

 Injuries can happen at any time during the delivery process.
 They can go back to when the mother begins having contractions.
-A doctor may fail to recognize that an emergency C-section is needed, which leads to injuries in a natural birth.
+A doctor may fail to recognize that an emergency C-section is needed, which could lead to injuries in natural birth.
 Some doctors may even prescribe medicine to a pregnant woman that results in injuring the baby before birth.

 Birth Trauma Is Preventable

 Many birth injuries are preventable because they are caused by mistakes.
 Doctors should know how to safely use medical instruments and have a successful birth where the baby never goes without oxygen.
 They should also know when certain procedures are necessary for the baby’s health.
 When they fail to provide this care, that’s where our birth injury attorneys step in.

 While it’s important to know why the injury occurred, you’re also going to need to know the extent of the birth injury.
 Let’s take a look at the types of birth injuries that can happen when someone acts negligently.

 Birth injuries can result in different ways.
 In some cases, they may involve the brain, which may result in infant brain damage.
 The trauma of a delivery injury prevents the brain from getting enough oxygen, and the damage could possibly cause permanent mental or physical disabilities.

 Other types of injuries are physical, which can affect the infant’s muscles and bones.
 This can impede their motor functions and control of certain areas.
 The following list includes examples of brain and physical injuries:

 - Cerebral Palsy.
 A neurological disorder, Cerebral Palsy, affects one’s ability to maintain balance and muscle control.
 A baby deprived of oxygen can get Cerebral Palsy.